×

 Portfolio Highlights

-The ClearBridge International Value Strategy underperformed its MSCI EAFE benchmark during the first quarter.
-On an absolute basis, the Strategy had gains across four of the 11 sectors in which it was invested, with the energy sector being the greatest contributor and the consumer discretionary sector the largest detractor.
+The ClearBridge International Value Strategy outperformed its MSCI EAFE benchmark during the second quarter.
+On an absolute basis, the Strategy had gains across seven of the 11 sectors in which it was invested, with the IT sector being the greatest contributor and the energy sector the largest detractor.

-On a regional basis, stock selection in Japan, Europe Ex U.K. and the U.K. and an underweight to Asia Ex Japan detracted from performance.
-An overweight to emerging markets, underweight to Europe Ex U.K. and stock selection in North America contributed positively.
+On a regional basis, stock selection in Europe Ex U.K., Japan and the U.K., an overweight to emerging markets and an underweight to Asia Ex Japan contributed to performance.
+An overweight to North America, underweights to Japan and Europe Ex U.K and stock selection in Asia Ex Japan detracted.

-On an individual stock basis, Marubeni, Samsung Electronics, TotalEnergies, SK Hynix and not owning SAP were the greatest contributors to relative performance.
-The largest relative detractors were Fujitsu, ICON, Airbus, Siemens and not owning ASML.
+On an individual stock basis, Murata Manufacturing, SK Hynix, Samsung Electronics, Infineon Technologies and BAWAG were the greatest contributors to relative performance.
+The largest relative detractors were Marubeni, Alstom and not owning ASML, Tokyo Electron and Kioxia.

-During the quarter, in addition to the transactions mentioned above, we initiated positions in Smurfit Westrock in the materials sector, Brookfield Infrastructure Partners in the utilities sector and TFI International in the industrials sector.
-We exited positions in Sanofi in the health care sector and Cellnex Telecom in the communication services sector.
+In addition to the transactions mentioned above, we initiated positions in Novo Nordisk and argenx in the health care sector, and CATL in the industrials sector.
+We exited positions in UCB in the health care sector, TravelSky Technology in the consumer discretionary sector and Magnum Ice Cream in the consumer staples sector.

 Related Perspectives